The Foundation of His Throne

 I remember the first time I read the New Testament.
 The words of Jesus pierced my heart— “If you do not believe that I am He, you will die in your sins” (John 8:24).
 Wow!
 Die in my sins?
 Why couldn’t God just forgive me?
 After all, He is a loving God.
 Right?
 It just did not make sense to me.

 I married my gorgeous college sweetheart, bought a small house, and had two beautiful children: a boy and a girl.
 The game of life was playing out perfectly, almost.
 Some of my family members wanted me to become a doctor.
 On the other hand, my mother wanted me to become a rabbi to continue the family heritage.
 I did neither.
-I became an engineer, and later, a pastor (although I’m often called rabbi).
-Little did I know at that time that God would have other plans for my life.
+I became an engineer and, later, a pastor (although I’m often called a rabbi).
+Little did I know then that God would have other plans for my life.

 “Now I saw heaven opened, and behold, a white horse.
 And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 His eyes were like a flame of fire, and on His head were many crowns.
 He had a name written that no one knew except Himself.
 He was clothed with a robe dipped in blood, and His name is called The Word of God.
 And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.”